System to support the success of diverse employees

 Basic approach

-In particular, we have positioned work-life balance support and the development of the next generation as one of our key measures to promote DE&I, and are expanding our systems in line with life events.
-We believe that fostering a workplace culture where employees who are balancing work and family (childcare/nursing care) can work comfortably and find it rewarding will lead to the creation of an environment where all employees can demonstrate their abilities to the fullest.
-We are developing various initiatives.
-We have also established a system in which employees who require hospital treatment or treatment due to injury or illness can continue to work actively.
+We have positioned support for balancing work and the development of the next generation as one of the key measures for promoting DE&I, and are working to establish systems that align with life events.
+We believe that fostering a workplace culture that is easy and engagement for employees who balance work and family (childcare and nursing care) will lead to the creation of an environment where all employees can maximize their capabilities, and we are implementing various initiatives accordingly.
+We have also established a system that allows employees who require outpatient treatment due to injury or illness to continue working.

 Strategy